Etrama/anime-ml-project-old/notebooks/Guide_to_this_huge_mess_of_files.md

 <h2>
-I need to make this guide because for the life of me, I could not remember which file does what.
+I need to make this guide because for the life of me, I can not remember which file does what.<br>
 Commenting and Documentation are really important, lads.
-Keep in mind.
+Keep that in mind.

 <hr>
 <h3> BASE1 Anime_Image_Scraper_Trial1.ipynb <h3>